 Before I got sick, I’d been trying for more than two years to get pregnant.
 I’d also started buying pants in a size larger, convinced my protruding belly was the result of poor eating and not working hard enough at the gym.
 And then there was the pain.
 It felt like an angry badger was trying to escape from my uterus using its teeth and a flaming-hot spoon.
 This had been going on for years, and it was getting worse.
 My body had been SCREAMING at me that something was wrong, but I blamed myself: Toughen up!
 More abs!
 Fewer carbs!
 Track your cycle better!
 I blamed myself and ignored it all until I couldn’t anymore.

-Fast forward eleven years and Endometriosis has come a long way in terms of awareness.
+Fast forward twelve years and Endometriosis has come a long way in terms of awareness.
 Women are no longer suffering in silence (thank you Instagram!) and doctors are learning how to better diagnose and treat the disorder.
 Some of this is thanks in part to March being designated as Endometriosis Awareness Month.
 And some of it is because the stigma around periods, in general, is slowly lifting.

-Last month, Period.
+In 2019, Period.
 End of Sentence won an Academy Award for best documentary short and the producer accepted her award screaming “I’m not crying because I’m on my period or anything!” at which point women around the world stood up gave each other a collective high-five.

 Finally, periods are becoming more than just a punch line.